halfmvsq/histolozee/README.md

 }
 ```

-The top-level fields `activeImage`, `parcellations`, `slides`, and `world_T_slideStack` are optional.
+The top-level fields `activeReferenceImage`, `activeParcellation`, `parcellations`, `slides`, and `world_T_slideStack` are optional.
 If the transformation for an image, parcellation, slide, or for the slide stack is not provided, then identity is assumed.
-Similarly, if any display setting for an image, parcellation, or slide are not defined, then the defaults are assumed.
+Similarly, if any display setting for an image, parcellation, or slide is not defined, then the default is assumed.

 All transformations are defined in "World" coordinates (usually millimeters).
-The transformation from either an image's "Subject" space to World or from the slide stack to World is defined by an origin position in World (i.e. the translation) and a quaternion for the rotation.
+An origin position in World space and a quaternion rotation are used to defined the rigid-body transformation to World space for both images and the slide stack.